naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Shocked: Zoinks!

-WitchArrietty: Jinkies!
+WitchArrietty Shocked: Jinkies!

 MYSTERIOUS VOICE: Do I hear yet another bunch of foolish kids trespassing my domain?

-WitchArrietty: Kids?
+WitchArrietty Angry: Kids?
 I'm 26 thank you very much!

-UlalaMolly: And I'm only 21!
+UlalaMolly Annoyed: And I'm only 21!

 OniSilver Angry: Our age is of no relevence! **[gets in his battle stance]** Show your face, fearsome foe.